 - Medications to normalize digestion, such as enzymes or probiotics.

-Advantages of contacting the Clinical Vertebrology Center "Dobrobut"
+Benefits of contacting the Clinical Vertebrology Center “Dobrobut”

-By contacting the Clinical Vertebrology Center "Dobrobut," you receive:
+By contacting the Clinical Vertebrology Center “Dobrobut”, you receive: